-Danielle Berger, café supervisor for Nossa Familia’s SE Seven Corners location, found this event to be enlightening and anticipates that events of this nature will only grow throughout the year.
+Dan Lynn, café supervisor for Nossa Familia’s SE Seven Corners location, found this event to be enlightening and anticipates that events of this nature will only grow throughout the year.

-“In some ways, in having a community that’s like, ‘Hey, we’re all here, stumbling over the same stuff’ [is reassuring],” she says.
+“In some ways, in having a community that’s like, ‘Hey, we’re all here, stumbling over the same stuff’ [is reassuring],” they say.
 “But, there are ways we can acknowledge these biases, learn from them, and work past them.
 Part of the benefit of coming here is just having that community around you where it is a safe space and we all make mistakes and we can all grow.

 “It’s nice to have the tools that they equipped us with [to address implicit bias],” they add.
 “That’s something that I can do and can use moment to moment.
 I can check myself and ask, ‘Am I being fair to this person?’”